Centurion, South Africa: Climate

-Centurion is on the Highveld like Johannesburg and Pretoria and has a similar climate, with dry, sunny winters (max. daytime temperature around 20 °C dropping to an average minimum of 5 °C), and warm to hot summers (October – April) tempered by late-afternoon showers often accompanied by spectacular thunder and lightning.
+Centurion is on the Highveld, like Johannesburg and Pretoria, and has a similar climate, with dry, sunny winters (max. daytime temperature around 20 °C dropping to an average minimum of 5 °C), and warm to hot summers (October – April) tempered by late-afternoon showers often accompanied by spectacular thunder and lightning.
 Hailstorms are not uncommon, but a serious hailstorm has not happened for many years.
 Summer temperatures range from the mid-20s to the mid-30s (°Celsius).
 Centurion's weather tends to follow the slightly warmer Pretoria, when compared to that of Johannesburg.

 The Hennops River flows through the heart of Centurion, and causes occasional flooding when heavy rainfall has occurred.

 Military

 AFB Waterkloof and AFB Swartkop are in Centurion.
-Other military support services, like the former Military Medical Institute (now the Institute for Aviation Medicine), and the former Base Workshops and Vehicle Reserve Park (4VRP) were based in Centurion.
+Other military support services, including the former Military Medical Institute (now the Institute for Aviation Medicine), and the former Base Workshops and Vehicle Reserve Park (4VRP), were based in Centurion.
 It appears that 101 Air Supply Unit SAOSC is in Lyttelton, Gauteng.

 There is also a South African Army installation in the area.
 Technical Base Complex Centurion is home to the 2 Parachute Battalion (a reserve force unit), 44 Parachute Engineers, 1 Military Printing Regiment, 4 Survey and Map Regiment, and the Army Engineer Formation.
 It also houses the Technical Service Training Centre, and units from the SAMHS and the SAAF.
 The base's TEK appellation may be derived from "Tegnies Basis Werkswinkel".
 It has a housing complex for active members.
 In addition, separately, the reserve force 3 Parachute Battalion is also headquartered in the town.